List of Apple Inc. media events: WWDC 2022 (June 6–10, 2022)

-WWDC 2022 was held from June 6 to June 10.
-It took place as a virtual event, although there was a special day at Apple Park on June 6, allowing developers and students to watch the online events together.
+WWDC 2022 took place as a virtual event, although there was a special day at Apple Park on June 6, allowing developers and students to watch the online events together.
 Software announcements at the online special event keynote on June 6 included iOS 16, iPadOS 16, watchOS 9, tvOS 16 and macOS Ventura.
 Hardware announcements included the M2 chip and two Macs based on it, a redesigned MacBook Air and an updated 13-inch MacBook Pro.

 After two years of online only events due to the COVID-19 pandemic, WWDC 2022 was the first in-person Apple Event since WWDC 2019.
 The opening keynote was still pre-recorded, with a limited number of developers and members of the press invited to Apple Park.
 The viewing occurred at Caffè Macs inside Apple Park, with seating extending outside.

 Apple event (September 7, 2022)

 An Apple Event was held on September 7, 2022, with the tagline "Far out."
 It took place as an in-person event at the Steve Jobs Theater at 10 a.m.
-PDT, making it the first event conducted in-person since the September 10, 2019 event.
+PDT.
 It also took place as a virtual event at Apple Park and at locations across California, just like the previous one held on March 8.
 Apple announced the Apple Watch Series 8, the second-generation Apple Watch SE, the new Apple Watch Ultra, the second-generation AirPods Pro, the iPhone 14 and iPhone 14 Plus with the Apple A15 chip, and the iPhone 14 Pro and iPhone 14 Pro Max with the Apple A16 chip.

 2023

 WWDC 2023 (June 5–9, 2023)

-WWDC 2023 was held from June 5 to June 9.
-It took place online with an in-person experience at Apple Park.
-Hardware announcements at the online special event keynote on June 5 included the 15-inch MacBook Air, the next-generation Mac Studio with dual chips M2 Max and M2 Ultra, a newly upgraded Mac Pro with an M2 Ultra chip, and Apple Vision Pro, the new augmented reality headset which also has dual chips Apple M2, and Apple R1.
+WWDC 2023 took place online with an in-person experience at Apple Park.
+Hardware announcements at the online special event keynote on June 5 included the 15-inch MacBook Air, the next-generation Mac Studio with dual chips M2 Max and M2 Ultra, a newly upgraded Mac Pro with an M2 Ultra chip, and Apple Vision Pro, a new augmented reality headset with an Apple M2 chip and an Apple R1 chip.
 Software announcements also included iOS 17, iPadOS 17, macOS Sonoma, watchOS 10, tvOS 17, and the visionOS operating system for the Apple Vision Pro.